 In short, anyone with written material: publishers, businesses, academia, independent authors, charities, the public sector, etc.

 Written material could include printed publications, corporate reports, research papers, features and articles, sales and marketing brochures, newsletters, journals, and web content, for example.

 Why can’t I just check my own work?

 Reading your own work thoroughly is certainly a good idea, but the author is usually too familiar with the content to objectively review it.
 In a battle between what the brain expects to read and what the eyes actually see, it is usually the brain that wins.

-Also, spelling and grammar checking software is far from infallible and can fail to spot a multitude of errors and inconsistencies that a professional editor will identify.
+Also, software to check spelling and grammar is far from infallible and can fail to spot a multitude of errors and inconsistencies that a professional editor will identify.

 Do you only work with science and engineering documents?

 No. I offer a service for most subjects, although I specialise in science and engineering and can provide particular expertise in environmental matters.
 However, editing skills are transferable to any subject matter; prior knowledge of a subject often helps but isn’t always essential.